-You, like more than 230,000+ graduates who have preceded you, are very important to us; you are our success stories, the role models for current students and those who might follow in your footsteps.
-As your career grows and your success is assured, current students look at you and see what is possible in their own lives.
+You, like over 230,000+ graduates who have preceded you, are very important to us; you are our success stories, the role models for current students and those who might follow in your footsteps.
+As your career grows and your success is assured, current students look at you and see what's possible in their own lives.